“ Its easier to go down a hill than up,

 A Tree Stub is where you will have the next hydration point.
 The couple who manned it last year from the wee hours of morning till late night is running the 90K this year.
 From here on, the 90K runners will thud the tarmac, but the 60K runners will take the trail.
 As you get bored with the sight of neatly pruned tea plants, you run into a swamp and have to bear with slow pace for a KM or so.
 Again, if you are in the lead pack, you could get away without wetting your socks, but as more runners go past this area, one can be sure to have the shoes polished in slush.
 Running through this area in the night is very dangerous and hence 90K runners have been excused from this mess on their return.

-If you are a first timer here, you will notice that the course run through a lot of hamlets and relatively more populous than any other Ultra in India.
+If you are a first timer here, you will notice that the course run through a lot of hamlets and relatively more populous than any other trail races in India.
 This is typical of Kerala, where we have very high density of population.
 This also means your chances of sighting wildlife is very rare.
 But, that doesn’t reduce your chances of spotting a snake, which is very common here.
-The last Aid station is at the Palette People, which was the 80K finish last year.
-Also known as, Green Meadows, they are one of our race partners who have helped us immensely in exploring the trails and have hosted us on numerous occasions in the last 3 years.
+The last Aid station is at the Palette People, which was the 80K finish in the first edition.
+Also known as, Green Meadows, they are one of our race partners who have helped us immensely in exploring the trails and have hosted us on numerous occasions in the last 4 years.
 They are also our base station every year from where we spread around in teams marking the course and arranging the logistics, 4 or 5 days before the race day.

 The downhill that started at the Green Meadows gate continues until the end of the valley, but we are very sorry that the last 3Kms to the finish will have a total elevation gain of 160m.
 We are sure that as you finish at the St. Thomas LP School at Pullikanam, the pain that you have endured for last several hours will fade away into good memories that will last for ever.
 Remember Life is short but Trails are shorter!
 Make sure you get your precious medal, have some good meals and chat around with friends and fellow runners or newly found friends.